hbenjwal111/WeatherAppSample/README.md

-# Weather
+# Weather App
-Weather is an Android app for Weather with Jetpack Compose.
+ Android app for Weather with Jetpack Compose.
 It uses [openweathermap API](https://openweathermap.org/api).

 ## 📐✏️ Architecture
 The app is built with the Model-View-ViewModel (MVVM) architecture with Repository pattern which is used to separate the app's user interface, logic, and data.